1. Get your credit reports and scores

 If you're turned down, you can ask why you were rejected and what changes you need to make in your credit profile so you can try again, and maybe get approved next time.

-If a credit union doesn't have a program for you, then check out online personal loan options for bad credit such as Fiona, powered by Even Financial.
+If a credit union doesn't have a program for you, then check out online personal loan options for bad credit from sites such as Fiona, powered by Even Financial.